imanghafoori1/laravel-tokenized-login/README.md

 To disable the default routes you may set: ```'use_default_routes' => false,``` in the tokenized_login config file.

 # Customization:
-You can do a lot of customization and swap the default classes, with your own altenatives since we use the larave-smart-facade package.
+You can do a lot of customization and swap the default classes, with your own altenative since we use the larave-smart-facade package.
 Visit the config file to see what you can change.

-If you want to swap the default implementations behind the facades with your own, you can do it within the `boot` method of any service provider class like this :
+If you want to swap the default implementations behind the facades with your own, you can do it within the `boot` method of any service provider class like this:

 ```php
     /**